-Your resume will be more generic and state your qualifications for the job, whereas your cover letter is your chance to explicitly tie these qualifications to the specific duties and responsibilities.
+Your resume will be more generic and state your qualifications for the job.
+In contrast, your cover letter is your chance to tie these qualifications to the specific duties and responsibilities explicitly.
 Demonstrate that you’ve done your homework on the company and convey your enthusiasm and commitment.
 Balance professionalism with personal warmth, passion, and friendliness.

 Grab the attention of the reader immediately or risk losing it for good.
 Make it clear right away which job you’re applying for and why you have the necessary expertise.
-Talk about your experience, achievements, and skills, but keep it short and to the point.
+Discuss your relevant experience, achievements, and skills; keep it short and to the point.

 Do your research.
-Find out the name of the hiring manager and address the letter directly to him/her.
-Keep in mind the specifics of the job and give concrete examples of how you’ve excelled in these areas.
+Identify the hiring manager’s name and address the letter directly to that person.
+Keep in mind the job’s specifics and give concrete examples of how you’ve excelled in these areas.
 Find out as much as you can about the company and demonstrate your shared vision and ideals.
-A hiring manager is more likely to want to meet you in person if they feel some kind of connection through your letter.
+A hiring manager is more likely to want to meet you in person if they feel connected through your letter.
 Show that you understand the vision of the company and explain how you can contribute.

 Be passionate; it’s infectious.
 Communicate to the hiring manager your enthusiasm for the job.
 Talk about how you love a challenge.
 Talk about being driven to succeed, but whatever you choose to say, say it with passion.

 Show your creativity.
-Managers are looking for someone who is innovative and can solve problems and approach things in a new and creative way.
-Give examples of some innovative projects that you’ve been involved in.
+Managers are looking for an innovative person who can solve problems and approach things in a new and creative way.
+Give examples of unique projects that you’ve been involved in.

 This one might sound a little strange, but if time allows, finish writing your cover letter and put it away; don’t read it for a day or two.
 Then take it back out and read it with fresh eyes.
-You may read it over and think that it’s pretty good, but there may be one or two parts which could be improved upon.
-You may also want someone else to proofread it for you.
+Keep reading it over and over again.
+After reading it a couple of times, you may think it is pretty good, but there could be areas for improvement.
+Have someone proofread it.

-You can review cover letter examples, also called letter of intent or introduction.
 We have samples on the site to show the cover letters we create.
-Each is unique to the individual – we ensure our clients brand stands out and what they offer to an organization.
+Each letter is unique to the individual – we ensure our client’s brand stands out and what they offer to an organization.